USS Wisconsin (BB-64) and Asbestos

 The battleship USS Wisconsin (BB-64) is an Iowa class battleship that served in World War II, the Korean War, and the Gulf Wars.
 The many men and women aboard the USS Wisconsin served their country, but they were put at risk in return.
 Asbestos on the ship exposed service members and led to a diagnosis of mesothelioma, asbestosis, and other respiratory conditions in some veterans.

 The USS Wisconsin was ordered in 1940 and built at the Philadelphia Naval Shipyard between 1941 and 1943.
 She launched in December of 1943 and was commissioned in 1944.

 The USS Wisconsin was 887 feet long, could travel at 35 miles per hour, and displaced 52,000 tons when loaded with equipment, fuel, and men.
 The full complement of officers and men carried by the Wisconsin numbered 1,921.

 The Wisconsin was heavily armored to protect her and also heavily armed with numerous guns and missiles.
 She was powered by General Electric steam turbines and eight large boilers.
-The rooms that housed these offered some of the greatest risk for asbestos exposure on board.
+The rooms that housed these offered some of the greatest risks for asbestos exposure on board.

 Construction, Repairs, and Upgrades

 The Wisconsin was laid down in Philadelphia on January 25, 1941, and was completed and launched on December 7, 1943.
 She was designed and built to be a fast battleship by the Bureau of Construction and Repair.

 Over decades of service, she was decommissioned and recommissioned a few times.
 Before decommissioning, she received upgrades to technology, armaments, and other components.
 One of her most significant upgrades occurred before reactivation in the 1980s.
 This included more modern weapons and improved armor.